euanrodger/Wordle-Solver/README.md

 20. PARES — 5.9723 bits
 ```

-Using the frequency-weighted list, the current code evaluates the best opening guesses as:
+Using the frequency-weighted list with the one-step evaluation, the best opening guesses are evaluated as:
 ```
  1. TARES — 5.8719 bits
  2. TARSE — 5.8600 bits